-If you have followed my previous article on setting up a Zabbix server, you should now have a functioning server set up to monitor itself.
-As the purpose of setting it up is also to monitor other hosts, we will need to tell Zabbix about other devices on your network.
+At the end of my previous article we had a functioning Zabbix server set up to monitor itself.
+To monitor other hosts, we will need to tell Zabbix about other devices on your network.
 The two main ways Zabbix can monitor a host are via an agent installed on the host or via SNMP.
-In general, you will monitor servers using an agent and network devices such as switches, firewalls or even printers using SNMP.
-In this article I will describe the process of installing and configuring the Zabbix agent on CentOS, Ubuntu, Windows and pfSense and the process of configuring the Zabbix server to talk to these agents.
+Generally you will monitor servers and workstations using Zabbix agent.
+Network devices such as switches, firewalls or even printers use SNMP.
+In this article I will describe the process of installing and configuring the Zabbix agent on 4 common operating systems.
+I will also cover the process of configuring the Zabbix server to talk to these agents.

 As with the server installation, we need to install a package repo for the version of Zabbix we wish to install.
 As this is a fresh installation we will install the repo for Zabbix 4.0 to be as up to date as possible but older agent versions (as far back as 1.4) will work with the 4.0 version of the server.
-However, the agent version cannot be newer than the server version so you can’t install the 4.4 version of the agent if you are using the 4.0 version of the server.
+The agent cannot be newer than the server.
+For instance, you can’t install Zabbix agent 4.4 if you are using Zabbix Server 4.0.

 To install the repo, we will need to know the repo name for the version of Ubuntu we are using.
 In this example I am using 18.04 (Bionic Beaver) so the repo name will be “bionic”, if you are installing on a different version, you will need to adjust that accordingly in the following commands:

 Once the repo is installed, we can install the